cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## <abbr title="Ahead of Time">AOT</abbr> to the rescue?

-Not always the case.
 There’s an ongoing effort both within the JVM project ([Project Leyden](https://blogs.oracle.com/javamagazine/post/java-leyden-static-images) and [GraalVM](https://www.graalvm.org/latest/reference-manual/native-image/)) specifically to address startup times for short-lived process, like Serverless functions.

 Problem solved?
 Yes, absolutely.
 If your stack is compatible with AOT and native image, by all means GO FOR IT.
 But that’s not always the case.

 Let me clarify that with an example.

 ### Hello, SOAP (jax-ws) client